Showing posts with label perspective taking. Show all posts

 Empathy - Cognitive and Emotional

-Empathy is the ability cognitively and emotionally recognize and understand the experience of another.
+Empathy is the ability cognitively and emotionally to recognize and understand the experience of another.
 Empathy is an important component of relationships.
-Empathy varies from low to high ability.
+Empathy varies from low to high.

 Cognitive empathy is the range of ability to understand the perspective (perspective taking) of another person and may be present with a high to low range of emotional empathy.